The Weird and Wonderful World of Gourds

 Also, here's a great tip: Powdery mildew will often settle on gourd leaves.
 To counteract powdery mildew, make a simply spray solution of 1 cup skim milk (ONLY skim) and 5 cups of water.
 Spray plants every week for 3 weeks until leaves develop.

 We kept the plants covered with floating row covers for as long as we could contain them to protect them from cucumber beetles.
-They they began to spread.
+They then began to spread.

 Do not crowd gourds!
 They are notorious space hogs with vines that can extend out forty feet from the center of the plant.

 We pulled the vines off the deer fence daily; they really wanted to climb something.
 They can grow to a height of 6 to 10 feet.
-I recommend a ruggled trellis or arbor around a garden bed.
-Think PVC pipes and netting.
+I recommend a rugged trellis or arbor around a garden bed—think PVC pipes and netting.
 You can plant some other vegetables within the gourds while the gourds grow around the trellis around your bed.

-They are such rampant growers they will overwhelm a flimsy structure and we thought they could easily take down our plastic mesh deer fence.
+They are such rampant growers that they will overwhelm a flimsy structure and we thought they could easily take down our plastic mesh deer fence!

-Since all gourds belong to the Cucurbit family I was expecting our swan gourds to have squash-like flowers so I was surprised when they produced huge white flowers that are not like a squash blossom at all.
-It seemed like we had weeks of only male blossoms before we started to see female flowers with their tiny immature fruit at the base.
-I have learned that if you clip off the growing tip of the vines when they reach about ten feet long it will encourage more female blossoms to form while keeping the plants to a more manageable size.
+Since all gourds belong to the Cucurbit family, I was expecting our swan gourds to have squash-like flowers.
+Imagine my surprise when they produced huge white flowers that are not like a squash blossom at all.
+It seemed like we had weeks of only male blossoms before we started to see female flowers, with their tiny immature fruit at the base.
+I have learned that if you clip off the growing tip of the vines when they reach about ten feet long, it will encourage more female blossoms to form while keeping the plants to a more manageable size.

 Once the fruits are set they begin to grow fast!
 Dipper gourds with extra-long necks can be trained to grow around a broom handle to make an interesting twisted shape or you can even tie them into a knot!